DocsaidLab/DocAligner/README_en.md

 ## Introduction

-This project is a visual system focused on the localization of documents in the image.
-Our primary aim for this system is to provide predictions of the four corners of documents.
-This feature is critically important in applications dealing with fintech, banking, and the shared economy, offering a reduction in errors and computational requirements for various image processing and text analysis tasks.

 <div align="center">
     <img src="./docs/title.jpg" width="800">
 </div>

+This project aims to develop a visual system specifically for the precise localization of documents within images.
+Our primary goal is to accurately predict the positions of the four corners of a document.
+This technology is particularly applicable in industries such as fintech, banking, and the sharing economy, as it significantly reduces the error rate and computational demands of image processing and text analysis tasks.

+The core functionality of this system is known as "Document Localization."
+Our models are specifically designed to identify documents in images and flatten them for subsequent text recognition or other processing tasks.
+We offer two different models: the "Heatmap Model" and the "Point Regression Model," each with its characteristics and suitable applications, which will be detailed in subsequent sections.

+Technically, we have chosen PyTorch as our training framework and ONNXRuntime for model inference, enabling efficient operation of our models on both CPUs and GPUs.
+Additionally, we support converting our models into the ONNX format for convenient deployment on various platforms.
+For scenarios requiring quantization, we provide a static quantization model function based on the ONNXRuntime API.

+Our models achieve near state-of-the-art (SoTA) performance and demonstrate real-time inference speeds in practical applications, meeting the needs of most usage scenarios.

 ## Table of Contents
 - [Introduction](#introduction)